 Even though the McClellan Oscillator can be quite volatile, it can also remain positive or negative for extended periods during a strong uptrend or downtrend.
 Because the NYSE McClellan Oscillator ($NYMO) is based on NYSE stocks, the following example uses the NY Composite as the base index for comparison.
 On the chart below, the McClellan Oscillator moved into positive territory in late November (2008) and remained positive for around six weeks.
 This string of positive values corresponded with an uptrend in the NY Composite.
 The advance ended when the McClellan Oscillator turned negative the second week of January.
 There were two small blips into positive territory and then an extended period of negative values in February (four weeks).
 In reality, these small blips were quite weak because neither exceeded +50 and neither lasted more than two days.
 Selling pressure intensified in mid February as the McClellan Oscillator moved below its January lows.

-The next chart shows the Nasdaq McClellan Oscillator ($NYMO) with the Nasdaq in the lower window.
+The next chart shows the Nasdaq McClellan Oscillator ($NAMO) with the Nasdaq in the lower window.
 There are four distinct periods on this chart: two indecisive, one positive and one negative.
-Even though far from perfect, chartists can still glean valuable information from this indicator.
 In the first period, the McClellan Oscillator was clearly positive from the second week of February until the fourth week of March.
-In the second period, the indicator turned indecisive from the fourth week of March until the second week of May.
+Notice how is surged above +50 in late February and stayed positive into late March In the second period, the indicator turned indecisive from the fourth week of March until the second week of May.
 There were several crosses above/below the zero line.
 Notice that the indicator did not exceed +30 on the upside or -30 on the downside.
 There was not much conviction either way.
 The third period starts with a decisive move below the prior lows as the McClellan Oscillator plunges below -100.
 This strong selling pressure signaled the start of an extended decline and the oscillator remained largely negative until mid June.
 The chart ends with the fourth period, which is another period of indecision as the oscillator fluctuated above/below zero without much conviction.

 The next chart shows the McClellan Oscillator foreshadowing a bottom in February.
 The McClellan Oscillator hit its low in late January, but the NY Composite moved to a new low in early February.
 With the McClellan Oscillator forming a higher low, a bullish divergence formed ahead of the breadth thrust.
 The bullish divergence warned of a possible trend reversal and the breadth thrust from -70 to +50 (+120) confirmed the reversal.
 The McClellan Oscillator peaked in early March and formed a bearish divergence, but the NY Composite continued higher into mid April.